cshorv/analogic-docs/docs/source/widgets.rst

 **Config Parameters:**

--  backdrop:
+-  backdrop: boolean, default false, whether the backdrop is displayed
--  editable:
+-  editable: boolean, default true
--  itemIconOff:
+-  itemIconOff: string, icon
--  itemIconOn:
+-  itemIconOn: string, icon
 -  panelWidth:
 -  placeHolder:
--  selectFirst:
+-  selectFirst: boolean, default false, if there is no selected item the first displayed as selected
 -  serverSideFilter:
 -  titleFontSize\ **:** font size of the title
 -  titleFontColor\ **:** font color of the title